Engee documentation

 Block Local Restriction (G) simulates a pressure drop due to a local constriction, such as a valve or an opening, in a gas network.
 The flow through the constriction becomes critical when the gas reaches the speed of sound.

 Ports A and B represent the input and output of the unit Local Restriction (G).
 The input signal on the AR port determines the area of the constriction.
-In addition, you can specify a fixed area of narrowing as a block parameter.
+In addition, you can specify a fixed narrowing area as a block parameter.

-The block icon changes depending on the value of the Restriction type parameter.
+The block icon changes depending on the parameter value.
+Restriction type.

 The narrowing of the flow is considered an adiabatic system, that is, it does not exchange heat with the environment.

 The block model consists of a sudden narrowing, followed by a sudden expansion of the passage section.
-The gas accelerates as it passes through the constriction, causing a pressure drop.
-It then separates from the wall during a sudden expansion, as a result of which the pressure is only partially restored due to loss of momentum.
+The gas accelerates as it passes through the constriction, resulting in a pressure drop.
+Then it separates from the wall during a sudden expansion, as a result of which the pressure is restored only partially due to loss of momentum.

 The scheme of local narrowing